anitaposch/learn-bitcoin/manuscript/003-preface.md

 **Copyright**
 Unless otherwise noted, the contents of this book are Copyright 2021 by Anita Posch and licensed [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 Please give attribution by linking to the https://anitaposch.com website.

+# Donate
+If you want to contribute financially to this book and further projects, feel free to visit https://anita.link/donate

 # Foreword